 Flint Mine Solar Project

-As is further detailed in the PIP Plan, the sponsors of the Flint Mine Solar project have endeavored to find a relatively concealed project location, in order to insure that the low-profile solar electric generating plant will be largely hidden from view from any nearby residential properties, as well as from US Highway 9W and the other major thoroughfares in the project area.
-The sponsors have also drafted a mitigation plan to minimize impacts on local archaeological resources and wildlife habitats that may exist on some of the former farm fields that are proposed to host this solar photovoltaic project.Preliminary Scoping Statement (PSS)
+As is further detailed in the PIP Plan, the sponsors of the Flint Mine Solar project have endeavored to find a relatively concealed project location, where the low-profile solar electric generating plant will be largely hidden from view from most nearby residential properties, as well as from US Highway 9W, Schoharie Turnpike and the other major thoroughfares in the project area.
+The sponsors will implement a mitigation plan to minimize impacts on local archaeological resources and wildlife habitats that may exist on some of the former farm fields that are proposed to host this solar photovoltaic project.Preliminary Scoping Statement (PSS)

 On March 9, 2018 Governor Andrew Cuomo announced the latest round of solar and wind energy awards under the NYS Clean Energy Standard, which includes the Flint Mine Solar project.
 Together these projects: "represent a significant step in advancing the Governor's [plan] to obtain 50 percent of New York's electricity from renewable energy sources by 2030.
 Award recipients were chosen from a pool of 88 applications from 30 clean energy developers.
 The state's $1.4 billion investment is expected to spur over $3 billion of direct investment over the life of the projects, with support for these new projects provided by the New York State Energy Research and Development Authority."
 That entire announcement can be found here.Monitoring Siting Board Proceedings

 For those interested in monitoring Siting Board Proceedings, there are several options available for those who wish to participate in or monitor the proceedings of a particular case.
 Please read the details of each in the attached document and decide which is the best option for you.
 Click here to view the document.